technoir7/signal_analyst/README.md

 ## **2. The Intelligence Pipeline**

-The system operates via a refined **Plan → Probe → Synthesize** architecture:
+The system operates via a refined **Plan → Probe → Infer → Synthesize** architecture:

 ### **Phase A: The Planning Stage**
 Unlike "dumb" scrapers, Signal Analyst begins with reasoning.
-The **LLM Planning Layer** inspects the target domain and the user’s specific research focus.
-It dynamically selects which specialized Model Context Protocol (MCP) microservices to activate—saving compute and avoiding detection by prioritizing relevant data surfaces.
+The **LLM Planning Layer** inspects the target domain and the user’s research focus.
+It dynamically selects which specialized Model Context Protocol (MCP) microservices to activate—saving compute and avoiding detection.

 ### **Phase B: Parallel Surface Probing**
 The engine orchestrates a swarm of independent MCP services:
-*   **Web Scrape**: Extracts semantic metadata and core messaging.
+*   **Web Scrape**: Extracts semantic metadata using browser-mimicking headers and rotating UAs.
-*   **SEO Probe**: Analyzes search visibility and organic reach.
+*   **SEO Probe**: Analyzes search visibility and structural hygiene.
-*   **Tech Stack**: Fingerprints frameworks, libraries, and backend infrastructure.
+*   **Tech Stack**: Fingerprints frameworks and infrastructure.
-*   **Reviews & Social**: `[STUB]` Architecture ready for external API integration.
-*   **Careers & Ads**: `[STUB]` Architecture ready for hiring signal integration.
+*   **Reviews / Social / Hiring / Ads**: Signal collectors that feed the inference engine.

+### **Phase C: Interpretive Inference (Core Intelligence)**
+The hallmark of Signal Analyst is the **Interpretive Inference Layer**.
+Instead of emitting "no data" errors when a scraper is blocked or a service is absent, the system converts **absence into signal**.
+*   *Example*: No social footprint → "Quiet Professional" posture (relationship-driven sales).
+*   *Example*: Opaque tech stack → Correlates with legacy enterprise or air-gapped security.

-### **Phase C: Expert Synthesis**
+### **Phase D: Expert Synthesis**
-Once the data is returned, an LLM (either a high-concurrency cloud model like Gemini or a privacy-first local instance like Gemma 3 via Ollama) sits as the "Analyst."
-It merges the raw JSON telemetry into a structured intelligence report, emphasizing tensions, opportunities, and risks.
+The **Inferred Profile** is passed to the LLM (Gemini or Ollama) to produce the final brief.
+This stage always includes a mandatory **Strategic Posture Summary**—a high-density synthesis of what the company optimizes for and where it is vulnerable.

 ---